-- E.1a - For LC Members teaching English, a minimum of TESOL-I level qualification is required for all academic staff. - For LC members teaching English, a minimum of TESOL-Q or an equivalent combination of TESOL-I with documented relevant and ongoing professional development as prescribed in the Languages Canada Professional Development Specifications is required for academic leaders. - For LC Members teaching French, a degree in Education or a degree with experience in teaching French as a Second Language is required. - For ESL junior LC Members, programs must employ language instructors who possess one of the following minimum qualifications: Bachelor's degree in Education, preferably with 2nd language teaching experience or TESOL-I preferably with experience teaching juniors. - There will be a valid rationale provided for the employment of any teachers or academic leader without the ELT/TESOL FSL qualifications specified above and in the Languages Canada Classification of Specialist Qualifications. - E.1b Verified true copies of original diplomas / certificates for all academic staff will be required for the on-site visit. - E.1c Process for orientation and monitoring new teachers in place to ensure consistency and standards in delivery of program.
+- E.1a - For LC Members teaching English, a minimum of TESOL-I level qualification is required for all academic staff. • - For LC members teaching English, a minimum of TESOL-Q or an equivalent combination of TESOL-I with • documented relevant and ongoing professional development as prescribed in the Languages Canada Professional Development Specifications is required for academic leaders. - For LC Members teaching French, a degree in Education or a degree with experience in teaching French as a • Second Language is required. - For ESL junior LC Members, programs must employ language instructors who possess one of the following minimum qualifications: Bachelor's degree in Education, preferably with 2nd language teaching experience or TESOL-I preferably with experience teaching juniors. - For LC members teaching French, a degree in Education or a degree with experience in teaching French as a Second Language in combination with documented relevant and ongoing professional development as prescribed in the Languages Canada Professional Development Specifications is required for Academic Leaders. - There will be a valid rationale provided for the employment of any teachers or academic leader without the • ELT/TESOL FSL qualifications specified above and in the Languages Canada Classification of Specialist Qualifications. - E.1b Verified true copies of original diplomas / certificates for all academic staff will be required for the on-site ٠ visit. - E.1c Process for orientation and monitoring new teachers in place to ensure consistency and standards in • delivery of program.